peterdurham/code-boost/content/blog/0apollo-server-setup/index.md

   type Mutation {
     addGame(game: GameInput): [Game]
   }

 `;
 ```

-Here we are only designating the types for our queries and mutations.
+Here we are designating the types for our queries and mutations.
 The logic for these methods will be setup later in our resolvers.
 The values after the colon specify what type will be returned when the query or mutation is called.

 &nbsp;